mikrono/tModLoaderWiki_kr_ko/Basic-Projectile.md

 You may find yourself noticing that your projectile is hitting walls when it shouldn't or otherwise having a weird hitbox.
 First off, it is worth reiterating that `projectile.width` and `projectile.height` correspond to the hitbox of the projectile, NOT the sprite used.
 You almost never want `width` or `height` to be different, it should be square.
 You also never want to use `projectile.scale` since the vanilla drawing code doesn't really take it into account correctly.
 The drawing of the sprite attempts to overlay the hitbox with the sprite, the drawing of this sprite is influenced by various bits of math done in the `Main.DrawProj` method.

 ## Vertical Sprite Example
 Lets work through this example as we explore collision and drawing issues and work to solve them.
-Here is the sprite:
+Here is the sprite, it is 48x70 pixels:
 ![](https://i.imgur.com/y4OcJAv.png)
 The important parts of this ModProjectile are as follows:
 ```cs